The WAGGGS Western Hemisphere Regional Committee is elected by Member Organisation delegates at our Regional Conference.

-Emilia is from Córdoba, Argentina and has been part of Asociación Guías Argentinas for over 35 years.
-Her time in Guiding in Argentina made her a passionate volunteer for the Guiding movement, founding a Guide Community and promoting the opening of several Guide Communities in her province.
+Emilia is from Córdoba, Argentina and has been a member of the Asociación Guías Argentinas for more than 35 years.
+Her experience in Guiding in Argentina made her a passionate volunteer of the movement, founding a Guide group and promoting the opening of several Guide groups in her province.

-Her desire is for more young women and girls to experience Girl Guiding and Girl Scouting in the Region.
-She is therefore committed to strong and vibrant Member Organisations, where young women and girls can practice their leadership and be the change in their communities.
+Emi desires that more young women and girls experience Girl Guiding and Girl Scouting in the Region.
+Therefore, she is committed to supporting strong and vibrant Member Organizations, where young women and girls can practice their leadership and be the change in their communities.

-Emilia likes to spend time outdoors with her family and she loves to write children's stories, many of which she uses to complement activities for Guides.
+Emilia enjoys spending time outdoors with her family, traveling and attending the Cura Brochero Guide Community in Córdoba and loves to write children's stories, many of which she uses to complement the activities of the Guides.

 Patricia has been a member of Guías de México since the age of 7.
 She is part of Guías de México's National Training Team, serving as a National Coach, and have various international facilitation experiences, as well.
 Patricia was also part of the 2015-2019 National Steering Committee, serving as International Commissioner.
 Currently she is the Coordinator of the UPS Project, "Diversity and Inclusion".

 As a member of the Western Hemisphere Region Committee since July 2019, she fervently desire to collaborate for the unity of all our Member Organisations.
 Patricia hopes to contribute her positive energy and happiness to foster friendship and work collaboratively.
 She wishes to leverage the resources of all Member Organisations for others and contributing to achieve a vibrant region.